Your privacy is important to us and here at Ticker, we are committed to keeping your data protected. We have created this

-Your personal data will be kept for as long as we require it in order to provide you with the agreed product(s) or service(s).
+Your personal data will be kept for a 7-year period, any deviation on this is in order to provide you with the agreed product(s) or service(s).
 It will continue to be retained after any account, policy or service has been closed or otherwise come to an end in line with our legal and regulatory requirements, and for as long as you may legally bring claims against us.

 Sending data outside of the EEA

 The personal information we and our carefully selected third parties collect from you may be transferred to, stored and processed outside the European Economic Area (EEA).
 We or our service providers may use cloud-based computer systems (i.e. network of remote servers hosted on the internet, which process and store your information) to which foreign law enforcement agencies may have the power to require access.
 We will not transfer your information outside the EEA unless it was to a country our information regulator has assessed as having adequate data protection laws, or we had taken all reasonable steps to ensure the firm has the necessary privacy and security controls in place to protect your information as if it were in the EEA.
 Our contracts with these firms will detail the necessary requirements to ensure your information is protected.
 We will assess these firms’ security arrangements from time to time ensuring that they are only using your information as agreed.

 Your rights and how to contact us

 - A copy of your personal data held

 - Have your data corrected if it is inaccurate or incomplete

 - Have your data deleted or removed if it is no longer necessary for the purposes for which it was collected and where there is no other valid legal ground to retain it